raganwald-deprecated/faux/doc/more_about_views.md

         gets: { model: '/spells' }
       });

+Sometimes, you want to pick your own model class:

+    magic_controller
+      .display('familiars', {
+        // elided
+        model_clazz: SomeOtherModel
+      });

-Sometimes you don't want Faux creating a model class.
+And sometimes, you don't want to use a model class even if you've declared one with the proper name.
 No problem:

     FamiliarModel = Backbone.Model.extend({
       // elided